 Anthony/James Harden/Chris Paul (2018-19 Rockets)

 Anthony played 10 games with the Rockets and this trio was only together for 5 of them as Paul missed 2 games in the beginning and Harden missed 3 due to injury.
-It was clear early that the Harden/Melo isolation tandem wasn’t working or wasn’t going to work and the Rockets essentially deactivated Anthony and banished him for the rest of the season.
+It was clear early that the Harden/Melo isolation tandem wasn’t going to work and the Rockets essentially deactivated Anthony and banished him for the rest of the season.

 A lot of Carmelo Anthony’s career is “what could have been”.
 What if he was drafted by the Pistons?
 What if he waited a few months to sign with the Knicks as a free agent?
 What if he was traded to the Nets instead?
 Or what if he signed with the Bulls in 2014?
 How different could Melo’s career, and the NBA landscape have been?

 This trio lost in the first round of the playoffs back-to-back years – as an 8 seed in 5 games to Lakers in 2020 and as a 6 seed in 2021 to the Nuggets.
 In two seasons with Portland, Anthony averaged just 14.3 ppg, while shooting 43% from the field and 40% from three.
 In 2021, Anthony played 24 minutes per game – 11 under his career average of 35 mpg.

 Anthony was traded by the Knicks to the Thunder one month before the 2017 season, and a couple of months after OKC acquired Paul George, to pair the two All Stars with reigning MVP Russell Westbrook.